The Flood Damage Repair Process:

 Water Damage Inspection

-Upon arrival, our water damage technicians perform a thorough inspection of your property.
-This includes moisture metering and the use of infrared cameras to determine the extent of the damage.
+Upon arrival, our water damage technicians perform a thorough inspection of your property to accurately asses the amount of restoration needed.
+This includes moisture metering and the use of infrared cameras to determine the extent of the damage and cleaning needed.

 Our water damage inspection process includes:

 - Determining the class and category of water damage

 - Creating a comprehensive plan to restore your property

 - Explaining the restoration process and answering any questions

 Once the inspection is complete and a process is set in place, our crew initiates water extraction to halt the damage from spreading.
 Then, we begin the water or flood damage restoration.
 Our professional water extraction systems get rid of both standing water and unseen water from the flooring in your basement or on the other levels of the home.
 We extract moisture from the air by strategically placing dehumidifiers and air movers throughout your property.

 Monitored Drying & Mold Prevention